Tamron SP – 15-30mm f2.8 Review

 It’s heavy and it’s big, how a good ultra-wide lens should be, but something to keep in mind if you do a lot of hiking and traveling.

 It feels better than the Canon 16-35mm f2.8L II.
-Bigger and heavier and feels all around more durable.
+Bigger and heavier, it feels all around more durable.

 Tech Specs

-Image stabilization is a bonus, even autofocus is a bonus.
-But I never use either on an ultra-wide lens since they are usually used for landscapes or architecture where live view is typically used to perfect the focus.
-I’m sure some people will love it and I’m glad it’s there.
+Image stabilization and autofocus are bonuses.
+But I never use either on an ultra-wide lens since they are usually used for landscapes or architecture, where the live view is typically used to perfect the focus.
+I’m sure some people will love it, and I’m glad it’s there.

 Lens Features

-Improved Lens Coating – The BBAR (Broad Band Anti-Reflective) has been refined and improved and the eBand has been added to reduce ghosting and flaring resulting in a crystal-clear, crisp image.
+Improved Lens Coating – The BBAR (Broad-Band Anti-Reflective) has been refined and improved, and the band has been added to reduce ghosting and flaring, resulting in a crystal-clear, crisp image.
 And I can say this works well.
 I have a hard time creating flares when pointing into the sun.

-Coating – Front element coating that is designed to keep the lens smudge and dust resistant.
+Coating – Front element coating is designed to keep the lens smudge and dust-resistant.
 And when the lens is dirty, it should be easier to clean.
-B+W uses a similar technology on their UV filters that I really like, and you do notice it.
+B+W uses a similar technology on their UV filters, which I like, and you do notice it.

-Nine Blade Aperture – allows for really smooth Bokeh with a maximum aperture of f2.8.
+Nine Blade Aperture – allows for a smooth Bokeh with a maximum aperture of f2.8.

-Autofocus uses an Ultrasonic Silent Drive – Helps reduce the chatter of a lenses autofocus.
-This lens still produces some autofocus chatter but it’s not too bad.
+Autofocus uses an Ultrasonic Silent Drive – Which helps reduce the chatter of a lens’s autofocus.
+This lens still produces some autofocus chatter, but it’s not too bad.

 VC or Vibration Compensation – Optical image stabilizer that should help you shoot handheld in darker situations.
-For example if you’re a travel photographer and you’re in one of those locations where you can’t use a tripod, like the Grand Central Station in New York, this could be handy.
+For example, this could be handy if you’re a travel photographer in one of those locations where you can’t use a tripod, like the Grand Central Station in New York.

 Resolving Power